 Contents: To jump to the topic you would like, click on the links below

-With the assistance of the links to web-sites such as Auto-Mobility & Rolling Rehab (see the links on the left of page & below), the page below, will assist you to choose an appropriate Driving School & put you in contact with the right people who can assist you.
+With the assistance of the links to web-sites such as Auto-Mobility and Rolling Rehab (see the links on the left of page & below), the page below, we will assist you to choose an appropriate Driving School & put you in contact with the right people who can assist you.
 This article also includes information about:

 - Learning to Drive

 - Positioning & Set-Up

 "Auto-Mobility is a comprehensive hub to driving for people with physical disabilities.
 Auto-Mobility addresses vital information to potential drivers with disabilities and also offers information on a range of vehicle adaptations, giving solutions and opportunities to become mobile and independent.
 Auto-mobility covers specific dimensions, features and benefits of selected vehicles."
 Visit: www.auto-mobility.co.za to find out more.

 "Rolling Rehab is an organization that is passionate about assisting people who have a disability & want to drive.
 We understand that being unable to drive in South Africa is like having a prison sentence, so our aim is to assist people to get back their independence through safe driving.
 We offer an independent consultancy service, where we do a holistic assessment of the individual’s needs and abilities, and advise whether they are safe to start driving or to continue driving after an accident or illness.
 We believe that defensive driving is an essential skill for any driver who has reduced physical abilities and therefore we organize a number of defensive driving days throughout the year in partnership with an advanced driving academy."
 Visit: www.rollingrehab.co.za to find out more.